hangs0821/PetVet---IM2-Project/README.md

 ### 2. Navigate to the project directory:

-    cd PetVet-Final # (Skip this if you're already in the project root)
+    cd PetVet---IM2-Project # (Skip this if you're already in the project root)

 ### 3. Install the dependencies from `requirements.txt`: